Reweighting the RCT for generalization: finite sample error and variable selection: Theoretical results

 \end{proposition}

-A proof is given in Subsection~\ref{proof_prop_completely_estimated}.
-Note that the term $\operatorname{Var}_{\text{ T}}\left[ \tau(X) \right]$ can be replaced by $\operatorname{Var}\left[ \tau(X) \right]$ thanks to Assumption~\ref{a:cate-indep-s-knowing-X}.
-Proposition~\ref{prop_completely_estimated} is the first result to establish the bias and variance of the estimated IPSW in a finite-sample setting.
-A first observation is that the bias of the (estimated) IPSW is the same as that of the semi-oracle, showing that only a limited trial sample size can explain a finite sample bias.
+Closed-form expressions of bias and variance as well as proofs are derived in \Cref{prop:appendix_soIPSW} in Appendix~\ref{proof_prop_completely_estimated}. \Cref{prop_completely_estimated} is the first result to upper bound the bias and variance of the estimated IPSW in a finite-sample setting.
+A first observation is that the bias of the (estimated) IPSW is the same as that of the semi-oracle, showing that only a limited trial sample size can explain a finite sample bias (see \Cref{prop:appendix_soIPSW} for details).
 On the other side, the variance terms differ, due to the additional estimation of the target probability $p_{\text{ T}}$ in the estimated IPSW.
-All additional terms compared to the variance of the semi-oracle $\hat \tau_{\text{ T},\pi, n}$ therefore depend on $m$.
-The explicit expression of the variance shows that $n$ and $m$ must go to infinity for the variance to go to zero. \\

-In this setting, the variance is dominated by the first two terms in inequality~\ref{eq:thm_completely_estimated_upper_bound_variance}.
+Therefore, all additional terms compared to the variance of the semi-oracle $\hat \tau_{\text{ T},\pi, n}$ depend on $m$.
+The variance upper bound tends to zero as $n$ and $m$ go to infinity.
+In this setting, the variance is dominated by the first two terms in inequality~\eqref{eq:thm_completely_estimated_upper_bound_variance}.
 If $m \gg n$, the variance is dominated by the first term, which is the dominant term of the semi-oracle variance.
 Following this idea, Corollary~\ref{cor_asympt_completely_estimated} establishes the asymptotic bias and variance of the estimated IPSW in different sample size regimes.

 \begin{corollary} Under the same assumptions as in Proposition~\ref{prop_completely_estimated}, the estimated IPSW is asymptotically unbiased when $n$ tends to infinity, that is